 What caused more concern was Sandeep’s response to being bashed around at the Qualifier, and his reactions to decisions not going his way.
 Several pundits and writers have noticed stroppiness come into his persona.
 While there is passion racing through him, he must channel it in the best way for himself and his team.
 With power and achievements comes greater responsibility.

 Just like any other passionate fanbase, Nepal’s has shown their frustration through social media.
 Many have been measured in their responses, though some have not been as introspective.
 Blaming expats for other nations being stronger (despite players meeting eligibility requirements), some fans are blinded by their nation’s own cricketing shortcomings.
-It almost goes against the ‘Namaste’ mantra whereby people are not frustrated by things outside their control.
+It almost goes against the ‘Namaste’ mantra, not frustrated by things outside their control.
 Not only was Tim David born in Singapore, his dad also represented the country.
 If anything, Singapore should be praised for leaving no stone unturned in their pursuit of building their country’s cricket.
 To go one further, Nepal should be grateful they are even playing international cricket at all, after Zimbabwe were banned from the ICC and from playing international fixtures.
 This is happening while Nepali powerbrokers can’t decide how to run cricket in a country where most of their 30-million strong population can’t get enough of the product they have in their hands.

 For Nepal cricket and its fans, this is hopefully the kick up the backside they needed.
 Even with Zimbabwe’s suspension from the ICC and a Global T20 Qualifying spot potentially opening up, finishing third at the Asian qualifier means it’s unlikely that Nepal will be thrown a lifeline if a makeshift repechage is put together.
 In the meantime, Lamichhane will be joined by Sompal Kami at the Canadian Global T20 in Brampton, representing Toronto and Winnipeg respectively.